 Speaking about it, BCCI president Sourav Ganguly, too, had a few words to add and even confirmed South Africa’s tour to India in mid-March will go as per the plan.

 “Nothing in India.
-Not even discussed it (coronavirus)’” said Ganguly.
+Not even discussed it (the pandemic)’” said Ganguly.

-The Indian authorities are indeed looking positive, but the global cricketing circuit has well and truly been affected by the coronavirus outbreak.
+The Indian authorities are indeed looking positive, but the global cricketing circuit has well and truly been affected by the pandemic.

 Ireland Women cancel Thailand tour:

-It was only a couple of days back that the Ireland Women’s tour to Thailand for a four-team tournament was put to rest over coronavirus fear.
+It was only a couple of days back that the Ireland Women’s tour to Thailand for a four-team tournament was put to rest due to the pandemic.
 The tournament, which had Ireland, the Netherland, Zimbabwe and hosts Ireland, was scheduled to begin in early April, but the Cricket Association of Thailand confirmed the tour was called off "in the interests of player safety after ongoing discussions with the relevant medical authorities and the Sports Authority of Thailand."

 Joe Root’s cautious approach: